notion-enhancer/notion-enhancer/TWEAKS.md

-the enhancer comes with some built-in colour themes and layout improvements, but to get even more control over how the app looks you can use the "custom inserts" module to iject your own javascript or css into it.
+the enhancer comes with some built-in colour themes and layout improvements, but to get even more control over how the app looks you can use the "custom inserts" module to inject your own javascript or css into it.

 to make your own css file, make sure that your file manager has "show file extensions" ticked, then create a text document and make sure the name ends in `.css` (e.g. `notion-tweaks.css`),